isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 1. Whether it is a request to add (update) or remove DNS entries.

-2. Whether the change requests forward DNS updates (AAAA records) reverse DNS updates (PTR records), or both.
+2. Whether the change requests forward DNS updates (AAAA records), reverse DNS updates (PTR records), or both.

 3. The Fully Qualified Domain Name (FQDN), lease address, and DHCID